godisblaack/Basics/Notes/CPP/Classes.md

 Structures: It is about data.
 Classes: It is about data and behaviour (functionality).

+### Abstraction

+Abstraction which means a general model of something.

 ### Encapsulation

 Combining the data and functions that operate on the data into one unit (which is a class or an object).